Hubs-Foundation/hubs-docs/docs/creators-blender-components.md

 ---
 id: creators-blender-components
 title: Blender Add-on Components
-description: Many Hubs Components can be adding to a scene when creating it in Blender.
+description: Many Hubs Components can be added to a scene when creating it in Blender.
 ---

 ## Overview